ErikBurton/stg_muscle_cars_435/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This application is place or "Showroom" where I can virtually display my collection of diecast Muscle Cars.
+Ranging in scale from 1:64th to 1:18th.

-* Ruby version
+* Ruby v 5.1.4

-* System dependencies
+* Rails v 2.3.1

-* Configuration
+* Bootstrap

 * Database creation